what is performance fee

 The sliding scale fee structure involves charging a PF that varies depending on the level of the asset manager’s performance.
 As returns increase, the performance fee percentage may also increase.
 It is a progressive model where the asset managers earn a higher fee as they gain more.

-Here is an example of a sliding scale fee structure:
+Here is an example of a sliding scale fee structure for hedge fund performance fee calculation:

 • 10% PF for returns between 0% and 5%